Some small things to magnify the amount of motivation that you have available

 Few things can magnify motivation like progress.

 We all love crossing things off the To-Do list, seeing the finished project, or looking back at how far we have come.
-You only get that feeling if you actually do it.
+But, you only get that feeling if you actually do it.

 How many things have you "always wanted to do"?
 How long have you wanted to learn to cook, play an instrument, go to another country, or get fit and active?